avabellaw/my-recipe/readme.md

 * I tested file formats on the image upload field when adding a new recipe.
     * I attempted uploading all the allowed formats to ensure they were successful.
-    * I tested that invalid file formats were rejected in the back-end and the front-end.
+    * I tested that invalid file formats were rejected in the back end and the front end.
 * Tested that the backend validation works to ensure only the authorized users can delete.
-    * I did this by editing the url to try delete recipes I don't own.
+    * I did this by editing the URL to try to delete recipes I don't own.
 * I switched filesystem provider from Cloudcube s3 bucket to cloudinary.
-    * I needed to increase the size of the string column "image_url" to accomodate a longer url.
+    * I needed to increase the size of the string column "image_url" to accommodate a longer URL.
     * I used the following SQL to alter the size of the column in the production and local database:
     ```
     ALTER TABLE recipes ALTER COLUMN image_url TYPE VARCHAR(300);
     ```
     * I edited a recipe and replaced a recipe image with the same image.
-        * I inspected the url and saw that the url was local.
+        * I inspected the URL and saw that the URL was local.
-        * I remembered I hadn't yet set the enivroment variables in production.
+        * I remembered I hadn't yet set the environment variables in production.
-        * After setting them, I edited the image again and inspected the url.
-It was set to the intended cloudinary url:
+        * After setting them, I edited the image again and inspected the URL.
+It was set to the intended Cloudinary URL:

             ![Correct cloudinary image](docs/manual-testing/correct-cloudinary-url.webp)